Posters at the Capitol

 Abstract: Cancer is the second leading cause of death among humans worldwide.
 Although

-therapy has been the most effective course of treatment for cancer patients, it still
+radiation therapy has been the most effective course of treatment for cancer patients,

 was made and given the titles "Dark-space" formation and "Star-like" formation.
 Both